nuteee/snake/README.md

 # Snake
-A simple Snake program with save/load and top list options written in Java developed by Gergő Balkus
+A simple Snake program with save/load and top list options written in Java developed by Gergő Balkus.

-Run:
-mvn clean compile package site site:deploy install exec:java
+Snake is a general name for video games where the player maneuvers a line which grows in length, with the line itself being a primary obstacle.